Navigating Tech Recruitment Challenges: Overcoming Candidate Objections

 Last of all, here are a few tips to help overcome objections cited by candidates in any conversation:

 1. Acknowledge a candidate’s objection with sincerity.
 This builds trust, shows respect for the candidate’s thoughts and feelings, and paves the way for a viable conversation.

 2. Request permission to re-contact the candidate in the future and to connect through LinkedIn.
 Keep the communication lines open for future discussions.

 3. Be an active listener.
 Your ability to coax a candidate into considering a new position is directly related to your ability to skillfully leverage information learned in the initial conversation to craft compelling arguments and present the most persuasive facts.

 5. Bring in the VIPs.
 When nothing else seems persuasive enough to turn a passive candidate, put your senior executives in contact with a desirable candidate.
-It is hard to resist feeling important when the higher-ups personally seek you out for a job proposition – and hard to convince yourself that you shouldn’t at least find out why they want you so badly.
+Can your VP of Engineering pick up the phone or hop on a call?
+It’s hard to resist feeling important when the higher-ups personally seek you out for a job proposition—and hard to convince yourself that you shouldn’t at least find out why they want you so badly.

-We hope this article helps you see the value of including passive candidates in your recruitment program, and that our proffered tips will help you overcome their objections to achieve a successful outcome.
+We hope that our proffered tips will help you overcome developer candidates’ objections and achieve successful hiring outcomes.